AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+FINDvisor detects an error in the given data for deleting a person.
     * 3a1.
 FINDvisor shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 3.

-**Use Case: Scheduling a meeting with a new person**
+#### Use Case: Scheduling a meeting with a new person

 **MSS**